DrBiznes/WynnVista/README.md

 ## Installation

 1. Make sure you have Fabric Loader and Fabric API installed
-2. Download and install the Distant Horizons mod
+2. Download and install version 2.2 or higher of the Distant Horizons mod
-3. Download the latest version of WynnDHLimiter from the releases page
+3. Download the latest version of WynnVista from the releases page
 4. Place the downloaded .jar file in your Minecraft mods folder

 ## Configuration

-You can configure WynnDHLimiter using Mod Menu.
+You can configure WynnVista using Mod Menu.
 The following options are available:

 - Show In-Game Messages: Toggle whether to display messages when the mod enables itself
 - Reduced Render Distance: Set the render distance for areas outside the Wynncraft map (12-36 chunks to avoid rendering issues)

 ## Usage

 Once installed, the mod will work automatically when you join the Wynncraft server.
-You'll see a message when entering or leaving the Wynncraft map area, and the render distance will adjust accordingly.
+You'll see a message when entering or leaving the main Wynncraft map area, and the LOD render distance will adjust accordingly.

 ## Requirements